zudochkin/awesome-newsletters/README.md

 * [Cron.Weekly](https://www.cronweekly.com).
 A weekly newsletter, delivered to you every Sunday, with news & tools tailored to Linux sysadmins.
 * [MicroServices Weekly](http://www.microservicesweekly.com/).
 Get a free weekly dose of Microservice architectures and container-based virtualization news and articles from around the community.
 * [Awesome SysAdmin Newsletter](https://sysadmin.libhunt.com/newsletter).
 A curated list of awesome SysAdmin tools, software and resources.
+* [DevOpsLinks](http://devopslinks.com).
+DevOpsLinks is a community of thousands of IT experts from all over the world.

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.